Scoring Rules

 There are three types of points:

-• API end-point existence awards +10 points
+- API end-point existence awards

-• Required field compliance awards +30 points
+points - Required field compliance awards

-• Functionality compliance awards +100 points
+points - Functionality compliance awards

 Teams must get a minimum number of points to be eligible for the next phases.
-The number of points depend on the size of the team, starting from 300 points for two-members team and +100 points for each additional team member.
+The number of points depend on the size of the team, starting from 300

 Important: Teams who do not qualify for the next phases are not admitted to the final exam.